Fabril Esporte Clube

 Fabril Esporte Clube, commonly known as Fabril, is a Brazilian football club based in Lavras, Minas Gerais state.
-They competed in the Série C once.
+They competed in the Série C in 1981 and 1988.

 History

 The club was founded on September 2, 1932.
 They won the Campeonato Mineiro Second Level in 1984 and the Campeonato Mineiro do Interior in 1988.
 Fabril also competed in the Série C in 1988, when they were eliminated in the First Stage of the competition.